 Do you desire close friendships and strength for the Christian life?
 Don’t let the question of how to start a men’s Bible study keep you from the great adventure of growing with other men.
 We’re here to help make it easy!

 No experience is required, and you don’t need to be a Bible scholar, pastor, or teacher to start a men’s Bible study.
 If you want to see men connected in meaningful relationships and growing as disciples of Jesus Christ, then you’re qualified!

 Join thousands of men who meet in small groups around the world to watch and discuss how to apply the Bible study each week.

 Ask some men you would like to meet with if they would like to be in a discussion group that would view the Bible Study and discuss some follow-up questions.
 This can be a group from your work, church, neighborhood, hobbies, or a combination.
 The optimum starting size for the group would be four to six men.
-Some groups grow as large as 40 in time.)
+(Some groups grow as large as 40 in time.)

 There are three discussion questions for each weekly study.
 You can print these from the page on the website where you are viewing the video.
-Here is a good schedule for a one hour meeting:
+Here is a good schedule for a one-hour meeting:

-Make sure that each member gets “air time.”
+Make sure that everyone gets “air time.”
 Your role is to encourage each man to share his thoughts.
 If someone dominates the time, privately ask them to help you draw out the more reserved members of the group.
 If someone asks you a question beyond your expertise, simply say so.
-View or print this handout for more suggestions.